 Learn more about the early-career scholars whose work strengthens the SPARK Lab.

-Jamie Kynn, MA, MSW -- SPARK Lab Co-Director
+Jamie Kynn, MA, MSW -- SPARK Lab Co-Coordinator

-Rouan Salim received her BA in Psychology from Wayne State University and will be attending graduate school in the Fall of 2022.
+Rouan Salim is a SPARK lab project director and doctoral student in University of Michigan's Department of Psychology.
 Her research interests revolve around the examination of organizational dynamics among vulnerable populations.
-Specifically, Rouan aims to assess incidences of harassment and incivility among minoritized and marginalized women, refugees, and immigrants.
-She is also interested in investigating the influence of romance in organizational settings on wellbeing and productivity
+Specifically, Rouan aims to assess incidences of harassment and incivility victimization among minoritized and marginalized women, refugees, and immigrants.
+She is also interested in investigating the influence of romance in organizational settings on wellbeing and productivity.

 James Tulppo is the Policy Intervention Coordinator at the Michigan Organization on Adolescent Sexual Health (MOASH), working on the Promoting Protective Policies (P3) Project.
 He graduated from Michigan State University in 2020 with a BA in Public Policy, minoring in Leadership of Organizations.
 He is especially passionate about creating and implementing inclusive K-12 school policy, and served on the Michigan Department of Education’s LGBTQ+ Students’ Project before joining P3.
 Fun facts include: he is an identical twin and a car enthusiast.

 Dana William is currently a sophomore at the Lyman Briggs College at Michigan State University studying Human Biology.
 She is part of the Osteopathic Medical Scholars Program and intends to pursue medical school and specialize in women’s health.
 The Spark Lab is her first research experience as an undergraduate student, and she plans to use the skills she learns to promote awareness of sexual violence and support victims as she furthers in her medical career.